History of the Catholic Church in Spain: Civil war (1936-1939)

-Franco regime
+Francoist dictatorship

 In the early years of the Franco regime, church and state had a close and mutually beneficial association.
 The loyalty of the Roman Catholic Church to the Francoist state lent legitimacy to the dictatorship, which in turn restored and enhanced the church's traditional privileges.

 Franco's political system was virtually the antithesis of the final government of the republican era, the Popular Front government.
 In contrast to the anticlericalism of the Popular Front, the Francoist regime established policies that were highly favorable to the Catholic Church, which was restored to its previous status as the official religion of Spain.
 In addition to receiving government subsidies, the church regained its dominant position in the education system, and laws conformed to Catholic dogma.

 During the Franco years, Roman Catholicism was the only religion to have legal status; other worship services could not be advertised, and only the Roman Catholic Church could own property or publish books.
 The government not only paid priests' salaries and subsidized the church, but it also assisted in the reconstruction of church buildings damaged by the war.
 Laws were passed abolishing divorce and banning the sale of contraceptives.
 Catholic religious instruction was mandatory, even in public schools.

 In return, Franco secured the right to name Roman Catholic bishops in Spain, as well as veto power over appointments of clergy down to the parish priest level.

 Catalonia

-Before 1930, anti-clericalism was deeply rooted in the historic region of Catalonia, which made Barcelona and its industrial workers a major center of the Republicanism during the Civil War.
+Before 1930, anti-clericalism was deeply rooted in the historic region of Catalonia, which made Barcelona and its industrial workers a major center of Republicanism during the Civil War.
 In the 1940s and 1950s, the church and Catalonia went through a grassroots revival, and gained wide popular support.
 By the 1960s, anti-clericalism had largely disappeared in the region and the Catholic Church became a central element in revival of Catalan nationalism and provided a base for the opposition to Francoism.